 May 15, 2013 — The IRS has received a variety of questions related to the exempt organization issues recently raised.
 The Q&As answer some basics on the issue.

-The Fiscal Year 2015 Enforcement and Service Results provide the dollars collected from the examination (audit) and collection functions of the IRS.
+The Fiscal Year 2016 Enforcement and Service Results (tables) provide the dollars collected from the examination (audit) and collection functions of the IRS.
 The results also tally the results of various taxpayer assistance programs.